Salman2301/wix-chat-component/README.md

 ### Attributes : `"append-msg" or "prepend-msg"`

-Attributes like `"append-msg" or "prepend-msg"` will take [message objects](https://github.com/Salman2301/wix-chat-component#sample-messages-object)
+Attributes like `"append-msg" or "prepend-msg"` will take [message objects](https://github.com/Salman2301/wix-chat-component#sample-messages-object).\
+ On `"append-msg"` attribute changed will the new message to the bottom of the message and scroll to bottom.\
+ On `"prepend-msg"` attribute changed will the new message to the top of the message and scroll to top.

 ```
 // wix code